Photo by Aaron Burden on Unsplash

 Most AI content tools are SaaS.
 Sign up, pick a tier, connect your account, pay monthly.
 That model exists because hosting, support, and onboarding cost money, and the markup pays for those.

-CheckApp doesn't have those costs because it runs on your machine.
-No hosting.
-No support infrastructure.
+CheckApp does not have those costs because it runs on your machine.
+No hosted processing layer.
 No onboarding funnel.
 Just a CLI you install once and API keys you already have or can get in 10 minutes.

 That also means if I disappear tomorrow, CheckApp still works.
 The code is on GitHub.
 The providers are standard APIs.
 There's no platform to sunset.
 If you want to fork it and build your own version, the MIT license explicitly says you can.

-There's another consequence worth naming: I build CheckApp based on what people use it for, not what they pay for it.
-There are no feature tiers to optimize, no upsell ladder to protect.
+There is another consequence worth naming: I build CheckApp based on what people use it for, not what they pay for it.
+There are no feature tiers to optimize and no upsell ladder to protect.
 If you open an issue describing a skill you want, it gets weighed on merit.
-If the community runs a skill I haven't built, that's the signal for what ships next.

 I shipped it publicly because the interesting content quality work happens in the open.
-The full backstory and 8 more deep-dive posts live at checkapp.xyz/blog — how the fact-check pipeline works, the grammar skill honesty post, the BYOK economics explainer, the studio roadmap, and a real case study on five client articles.
+The full backstory and deeper technical posts live at checkapp.xyz/blog, including the fact-check pipeline, BYOK economics, Studio roadmap, and a case study on five client articles.

 If you publish content that you'll be judged on, here's the smallest useful thing to do today: